 Janine Kennedy, our Canadian expat chef, shares her tips and recipes for classic Irish recipes along with stories of her life in Ireland.
-Last time it was Irish Pavlova.
-Today Janine tells us about the pagan version of Halloween in Ireland — Samhain — and shares her recipe for barmbrack, a tea loaf that is traditional for both eating and fortune-telling at this holiday.
+Janine invites us to learn about Samhain - a pagan version of Halloween in Ireland.
+She also shares her recipe for Irish Barmbrack with Burnt Sugar and Whiskey Sauce, a traditional tea loaf for both eating and fortune-telling at Samhain.

 On our farm here in Ireland, we have what’s known as a Ring Fort.
 To the untrained eye, it’s nothing but a circle of trees and overgrowth set among our otherwise rectangular fields.